Angiocentric glioma

-Angiocentric glioma (AG) refers to a rare neuroepithelial tumor when the superficial brain malignant cells enclose the brain vessels, commonly found in children and young adults.
-Initially identified in 2005 by Wang and his team from the University of Texas, AG was classified as Grade I by 2007 WHO Classification of Tumors of the Central Nervous System due to its benign clinical behavior, low proliferation index, and curative properties.
+Angiocentric glioma (AG) refers to a rare neuroepithelial tumor when the superficial brain malignant cells enclose the brain vessels, it is most commonly found in children and young adults.
+Initially identified in 2005 by Dr. Ming-Tseh Wang and his team from the University of Texas, AG was classified as a Grade I tumor in the 2007 WHO Classification of Tumors of the Central Nervous System due to its benign clinical behavior, low proliferation index, and curative properties.
 AG primarily affects children and young adults at an average initial diagnosis age of 16 years old.
 Over 85% AG patients experience intractable seizures since childhood, especially partial epilepsy.

 Due to its short history of 15 years, the rarity of occurrence, and a lack of sufficient clinical trials, AG remains elusive on understanding symptoms, treatments, and long-term follow-up.
 Till now, scientists and researchers have not found the exact etiology, definitive pathological tests for identification, and the effect of radiation or chemotherapy on this rare indolent glioma.
 Yet, a series of suspected causes are under discussion, including the possible MYB-QKI protein fusion theory on AG etiology.
 Currently, the standard diagnostic tools are MRI (Magnetic Resonance Imaging) and Computed Tomography scan (CT scan).
 In terms of therapy, patients often undergo subtotal or total resection to remove the problematic lesion and have a relatively high likelihood of curing the disease.
 However, they still require more extended follow-up periods after surgery for monitoring tumor recurrence and assuring seizure-free.

 History

 Prior to AG's initiation, the most frequent and best-known types of rare glioneuronal tumors in the brain were dysembryoplastic neuroepithelial tumors and gangliogliomas.
 In 2002, Wang and his group from the University of Texas recognised a novel neurological pattern in three cerebral hemispheric tumor cases and first published this rare subtype of AG tumor to the American Association of Neuropathologists.
 In 2005, Lellouch-Tubiana and his team analyzed 204 epilepsy surgery specimens histologically from patients aged 2 to 14 and discovered three very similar cases shown by Wang et al. in terms of pathological appearance and MRI results.
 AG manifests a distinct architectural neuron pattern and morphologic features, which were subsequently characterized as a new clinicopathologic entity named "angiocentric neuroepithelial tumors" within the spectrum of children glioneuronal tumors.
 Simultaneously in the same month in 2005, Wang et al. also published their further discoveries of five AG cases and indicated the specified histologic, immunohistochemical, and ultrastructural properties of this seizure-producing low growing tumor.
 In 2007, the Fourth Edition of the World Health Organization Classification of Tumors of the Central Nervous System recognized AG as a new clinicopathologic entity and designated it as an epilepsy-associated Grade I tumor with monomorphous bipolar cells and a unique perivascular growth arrangement in the category of "other neuroepithelial tumors".
-In 2016, WHO made a few amendments in the tumor classification parameter and classified AG, choroid glioma of the third ventricle, and astroblastoma as Grade I "Other Gliomas" after revision.
+In 2016, WHO made a few amendments in the tumor classification parameter and classified AG, chordoid glioma of the third ventricle, and astroblastoma as Grade I "Other Gliomas" after revision.